acecodes/AceSafe/README.md

     python acesafe.py help

+If you'd like to run a routine and then have your computer go to sleep, use <code>run-sleep</code> instead of the standard <code>run</code> command.

 ## Find out more

 A fuller explanation of why I made AceSafe and what it does can be found [here][1].